Hotels and Their Guests Are Going Green - With Big Data

 Governments of the world are now working together in order to combat climate change.
-In recent years, the implementation of new government legislations and incentive schemes has resulted in many businesses striving for more eco-friendly practices.
+In recent years, the implementation of new government legislation and incentive schemes has resulted in many businesses striving for more eco-friendly practices.
 In the hospitality industry, hotels are going green at an increasing rate.

 It’s an unfortunate fact, however, that it’s sometimes difficult to communicate the need for going green to get guest and stakeholder involvement in these initiatives.
 Luckily, a bit of knowledge can go a long way in this endeavour.